 Only on one other occasion has he seen such a footprint, and that was while investigation a black magic coven in Brighton.
 Could there be a link at Clapham Woods?

 One part of a black coven’s ritual involves the burning of sulphur, which could account for the acrid smell and fumes reported in the woods.
 Some also practice de-materialisation of small creatures, which launches the creature’s “life spark” into the area.
 Stringer decided to match the footprint with footprints in folklore and witchcraft, unknown to him the footprint matched that of the demon “Amduscias” as illustrated in De Plancy’s “Dictionnaire infernal”.

 The woods have since the 1700’s had strange incidents occurring, in fact the report even claimed that an acrid smell occurred, does this mean that there has been a black coven in the area since then?
 Also there is the disappearance of Rev. Snelling, vicar of Clapham church, one day he decided to walk back through the woods after shopping at Worthing, he has not been seen since.

 Many locations around the country seem to be “gateways of strangeness” a combination of UFO, ghost and weird sightings occur within relatively small areas.
-I’ve investigated similar areas before like Byland Abbey in North Yorkshire being the focus of similar incidents.
-During the early 1990’s a research group, investigating a spate of recent UFO reports were shocked to witness a magickal ritual occurring in a Christian centre of worship, this was after three months of intense UFO activity.
+I’ve investigated similar areas before like Byland Abbey in North Yorkshire is the focus of similar incidents.
+During the early 1990s a research group, investigating a spate of recent UFO reports were shocked to witness a magickal ritual occurring in a Christian centre of worship, this was after three months of intense UFO activity.
 As with many such places, Byland’s paranormal activity dates back to the Norman times, however that is another story altogether.